What is a gatekeeper?

 - Counseling on Access to Lethal Means (CALM) – CALM is a free online course provided by the Suicide Prevention Resource Center to teach how to reduce access to the methods people use to kill themselves (such as firearms and medication).
 It covers who needs lethal means counseling and how to work with people at risk for suicide—and their families—to reduce access.
 The course takes approximately 2 hours to complete.

 GUIDE offers both in-person and virtual suicide prevention training events, and we also frequently promote training opportunities provided by our partners.
-For more information, click here.
+Click below for more information.